opengeospatial/ogcapi-features/implementations/clients/ogc-client.md

 console.log(await endpoint.allCollections);
 ```

-More detailed information on collection can be fetched like so:
+More detailed information on a single collection can be fetched like so:

 ```js
 const collection = await endpoint.getCollectionInfo('city-roads');